Recessed Vulva

 What is a recessed vulva?

-A recessed vulva, also known as a juvenile or hypoplastic vulva, is a conformational (structural formation) issue that occurs in female dogs.
-In this condition, the vulva is recessed within, or partially hidden by, surrounding folds of skin.
-A recessed vulva is thought to have a genetic basis, though this has not been definitively determined.
-The condition is more common in medium to large-breed dogs, especially those who are overweight.
+A recessed vulva, also known as a juvenile or hypoplastic vulva, is an anatomical condition in which a female dog’s vulva is partially hidden by surrounding skin folds.
+The exact cause is not fully understood, but genetics are thought to play a role in the development of this condition.
+It is more common in medium to large-breed dogs, especially those that are overweight.

 What are the clinical signs of a recessed vulva?